MarkCiliaVincenti/Backport.System.Threading.Lock/README.md

 There are two methods for using this library as a dependency:

-1. **Clean method:** If you are only targeting .NET 5.0 or greater, then you are strongly recommended to use the clean method.
+1. **Clean method:** If you are only targeting .NET Core 1.0+, .NET 5.0+ or .NET Standard 2.1, then you are strongly recommended to use the clean method.
-2. **Factory method:** If you need to target frameworks prior to .NET 5.0 (and that would also include .NET Standard 2.0 and 2.1), then you need to use the factory method because the clean method cannot be hardened against thread aborts which were removed in .NET 5.0.
+2. **Factory method:** If you need to target the .NET Framework (and that would also include .NET Standard 2.0), then you need to use the factory method because the clean method cannot be hardened against thread aborts which were removed in .NET Core 1.0 and .NET 5.0.

-### Clean method (if only targeting .NET 5.0 or greater)
+### Clean method (if only targeting .NET Core 1.0+, .NET 5.0+ or .NET Standard 2.1)
 In order to get the performance benefits of `System.Threading.Lock`, you must however [multi-target frameworks](https://learn.microsoft.com/en-us/nuget/create-packages/multiple-target-frameworks-project-file) in your `.csproj` file.

 Example: